Botstiber Senior Design Entrepreneurship Competition

 development, customer development, and presentation development.

-Up to ten team prizes will be awarded in the amount of up to $2,000 per team, with the intention that the money will be used to reimburse supply expenditures for their senior design project.
-Teams will be awarded prizes in the spring term.
+Up to ten team prizes will be awarded in the amount of up to $1,000 per team, with the intention that the money will be used to reimburse supply expenditures for their senior design project.

-The following is the schedule of activities and timeframes:
+The following is the schedule of activities for the competition:

-The application will ask for certain ideas on marketability but will not require extensive business or entrepreneurship knowledge
+- Friday December 9, 2022 at 11:59pm: Team applications are due.
+The application will ask for certain ideas on marketability but will not require extensive business or entrepreneurship knowledge.

-Applications will be reviewed by the Close School and the College of Engineering; applications that meet a minimum criterion will be accepted into the next phase of the competition
+- Friday December 16, 2022: Application acceptances will be announced.
+Applications will be reviewed by the Close School and the College of Engineering; applications that meet a minimum criterion will be accepted into the next phase of the competition.

-Applicants will be required to submit an essay that describes how they envision that their product/idea could be sold into the market and describes the work that they accomplished to validate their ideas regarding market viability
+- By Tuesday January 31, 2023: Applicants will submit an essay that describes how they envision that their product/idea being sold into the market and describe the work that they accomplished to validate their ideas regarding market viability.
+This is submitted through the online education program portal.

 Application details and judging criteria